AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: : A Video Detailed Captioning Benchmark

 Evaluating video captions requires not only assessing the quality of the captions but also flexibly evaluating the alignment between the video and the caption.
 While metrics such as BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider}, and ROUGE-L~\cite{lin2004rouge} have been employed for caption evaluation, these metrics are predominantly designed for short captions and rely heavily on word-level frequency-based alignment.
 Given the advanced semantic understanding capabilities of large language models (LLMs), Video-ChatGPT~\cite{li2023videochat} proposes using LLM as an evaluation assistant to directly judge the correctness of the whole predicted captions and assign scores.
 However, as demonstrated in Table~\ref{tab:baseline}, our experiments indicate that when dealing with detailed captions, the direct application of LLM struggles to accurately distinguish the correctness of various predicted captions, fails to effectively evaluate the precision of detailed descriptions, and exhibits a tendency to assign disproportionately lower scores.
 Therefore, we introduce~\metric, a novel quantitative metric that utilizes LLMs to evaluate the similarity between predicted and ground-truth detailed captions through a divide-and-conquer approach.

 The core idea of~\metric~is to decompose long detailed captions into multiple short question-answering pairs, avergae the evaluation of each pair as the final result.
 We elaborate the design of~\metric~in the following parts: (1) ground-truth question-answer pairs extraction, (2) responsed answers generation and (3) answers matching.
-As illustrated in Figure~\ref{fig:vdcscore_pipeline}, we first employ \texttt{GPT-4o} to generate question-answer pairs from the detailed ground-truth caption.
+As illustrated in Figure~\ref{fig:vdcscore_pipeline}, we first employ \texttt{Llama-3.1-8B} to generate question-answer pairs from the detailed ground-truth caption.
 To ensure that the generated question-answer pairs capture as much information as possible from the original caption and facilitate accurate evaluation by LLMs, we constrain the number of generated pairs and impose specific guidelines: the questions must be open-ended, and the answers should be concise, and directly relevant to the questions.
 For a fair comparison and to mitigate potential variability arising from generating different question-answer pairs for the same caption, we pre-generate a standardized set of question-answer pairs for all captions in~\benchmark, as depicted in Figure~\ref{fig:vdcscore_pipeline}.
 The used prompt templates used along with additional examples, are provided in Appendix~\ref{sec:vdcscore_pipeline}.

 \metric~subsequently analyzes the predicted captions by leveraging ground-truth question-answer pairs.
-We prompt \texttt{GPT-4o} to read the detailed predicted captions and generate answers based solely on these captions.
+We prompt \texttt{Llama-3.1-8B} to read the detailed predicted captions and generate answers based solely on these captions.
 To mitigate biases arising from discrepancies in the length between ground-truth and predicted answers, we also impose constraints ensuring that responses are limited to concise sentences or phrases.
 Consequently, for each pair of ground-truth and predicted captions, we obtain a set of \texttt{<question, correct answer, predicted answer>} triplets.
-Following Video-ChatGPT~\cite{li2023videochat}, we then ask \texttt{GPT-4o} to output two scores for each triplet: one for answer correctness and another for answer quality.
+Following Video-ChatGPT~\cite{li2023videochat}, we then ask \texttt{Llama-3.1-8B} to output two scores for each triplet: one for answer correctness and another for answer quality.
 The final accuracy and score are calculated by averaging the correctness score and quality score respectively.
 When using two same captions as input,~\metric~returns an accuracy of 100\%, demonstrating the feasibility and reliability.